-To obtain the proper wine cellar conditions, you can either choose a location with favorable existing conditions (think deep root cellar or a limestone cave) or create these conditions actively yourself (wine storage cabinet or cellar).
+To create these ideal wine cellar conditions, you can either choose a location with favorable existing conditions or create these conditions actively yourself.

-If you happen to have the conditions for a passive wine cellar – like your own limestone cave – great!
+If you are lucky enough to have the perfect conditions for a passive wine cellar – like your own limestone cave under your Chateau in the South of France – great!
 Simply add racks and enjoy your natural storage conditions.

-However, if like most of us, you do not have a perfect passive wine cellar conditions to work with, you will need to create them yourself.
+If, however, like most of us, you do not have the perfect passive wine cellar conditions to work with, you will need to create them yourself.

 The perfect wine cellar is cool, moist and dark.
 Consider a location for your new cellar that will help you achieve and maintain these ideal conditions.
-Avoid locations that are too hot or cold or change temperature frequently, like most unconditioned spaces in your house or garage, or rooms with outside walls with sun exposure.
+Avoid locations that are too hot, cold or change temperature frequently, like most unconditioned spaces in your house or garage, or sun-exposed rooms.

-The ideal location to build a wine cellar is typically a room or space within a conditioned area in your home.
-The space should have easy access to electricity and be reasonably easy to seal, insulate and install a through-the-wall or ducted wine cellar cooling unit in.
+Ideal locations to build a wine cellar are typically within a conditioned area in your home with easy access to electricity, that is reasonably easy to seal, insulate and install a through-the-wall or ducted wine cellar cooling unit in.

 Good locations can include; an extra room in a basement, a spare basement closet, a basement under the stairs closet (the location I used) or a fresh build in the basement or ground floor of your home.